-There are plenty of opportunities to meet other students and make friends when you get here.
-The first is during Welcome Week, which is a great time to meet new people, try new things and explore the enormous variety of opportunities available to you while you're here at NTU.
+There are plenty of opportunities to meet other students and make new friends.
+The first is during Welcome Week, where students get the opportunity to try new things and explore the enormous variety of opportunities available to them while at NTU.
 We also host Global Week, a celebration of our rich and culturally diverse international community.
-During this award-winning week, we host a variety of cultural events from Bollywood dance workshops and Korean movie nights to African storytelling, and Tai Chi - a chance to broaden students' understanding of different cultures, customs, and language.
+During this awardwinning week, we host a variety of cultural events from Bollywood dance workshops and Korean movie nights to African storytelling, and Tai Chi - a chance to broaden students' understanding of different cultures, customs, and language.

 Other good ways to make friends are by joining student societies, sports clubs and volunteering schemes, which are all available through the Students' Union.
-You can even make friends online before you come by joining our Facebook group at www.facebook.com/nottinghamtrentinternational
+Students can even make friends online before they come by visiting www.facebook.com/ntuinternational and joining our Facebook group.